jesslilly/gravitydog/README.md

 Play [Gravity Dog](http://www.sparkyland.com/gravitydog) for free!
 It's fun!

 # TODO
+1. I might be able to get rid of verge.JS.
 1. Add an "add to home screen" link.
 2. Look into offline cache to play the game offline.
 1. Find tutorial/how to for iOS 7 mobile Adsense unit.